Community Finance Advisory Committee

 Feb.
 26, 2019

 This first meeting of the new CFAC started with an update of current Business Office projects.
-Steve Miller of Forecast 5 Analytics, Inc., and also a CFAC member gave a presentation entitled Reasons for Preparing a Financial Forecast.
+Steve Miller of Forecast 5 Analytics, Inc., and also a CFAC member gave a presentation on why preparing a financial forecast is important.
 The post-presentation discussion focused on the importance of a five-year projection, key drivers in cost, and main sources of revenue.